-This program is also consistent with the mission of the newly formed College of Education, Health and Human Services (CEHHS) with its commitment to excellence rooted in strong academics, innovative research and engaged learning.
+This program is also consistent with the mission of the College of Education, Health and Human Services (CEHHS) with its commitment to excellence rooted in strong academics, innovative research and engaged learning.
 Students will have the opportunity to engage in real-world learning experiences through internships in professional settings.
 The curriculum outlined for the undergraduate degree in instructional technology provides students with a choice of a focus in either health informatics or education.

 Digital technology is a key factor in almost every industry, business, educational setting and health care environments.
 Instructional technologists are needed in work places to train employees to use technology efficiently, to learn to use and apply new technologies as they emerge and to create training materials.
 Therefore, a wide variety of jobs are available for a student with a major in instructional technology including:

 - Instructional Designer

 - Web-based Training

 Instructional Technology is a field concerned with improving the efficiency and effectiveness of learning, performance improvement, and instructional delivery by using appropriate technology.
 The programs goals include: